Ancient Karoo rock engravings

 It is not advisable to visit any of the San art sites without a guide, because you're bound to miss out on fascinating details, such as the presence of ‘rock gongs’ near some engraving sites.

-The gongs are flattish dolerite rocks balanced on 3 or more points.
+The gongs are flattish dolerite rocks balanced on three or more points.
 When struck, they ring.
 Sometimes you'll see ancient drumming marks and then you might wonder: what kind of enchantment took place here?

 Travel tips & Planning info